 Vaping CBD oil has become one of the most popular ways to use it.
 And with the diverse range of products available, it’s important to know which ones are suitable for vaping, and how you can verify their quality.
 This guide covers the essential things to know about shopping for CBD vape oils and how to use them properly.
 One caution: if you use prescription medications, you may want to consult your doctor before incorporating CBD into your regimen.

 CBD, short for cannabidiol, is a naturally-occurring cannabinoid found in hemp, a type of cannabis plant.
 Cannabidiol is known for its therapeutic properties and has been growing in popularity in recent years.
 CBD oil has a range of benefits used to relieve symptoms associated with inflammation, anxiety, depression, pain and epilepsy.
-CBD can be infused into a variety of products including vape juice, edibles, tinctures and more.
+CBD can be infused into a variety of products including vape juice, edibles, CBD oil tinctures, capsules and creams.

 CBD oil is also referred to as hemp oil and has been traditionally used as an oral tincture.
 It usually contains MCT oil (derived from coconuts) and is not suitable for inhalation!
 Studies have shown that inhaling oil like that can pose serious health risks like lipoid pneumonia.